-The per capita income in Live Oak in 2010 was $27,984, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $111,936 for a family of four.
+The per capita income in Live Oak in 2010 was $29,628, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $118,512 for a family of four.
 However, Live Oak contains both very wealthy and poor people as well.

-Live Oak is a very ethnically-diverse city.
+Live Oak is an extremely ethnically-diverse city.
 The people who call Live Oak home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Live Oak residents report their race to be White, followed by Black or African-American.
 Live Oak also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.52% of the city’s residents.
-Important ancestries of people in Live Oak include Irish, English, Italian, and Dutch.
+People of Hispanic or Latino origin account for 33.07% of the city’s residents.
+Important ancestries of people in Live Oak include English, Irish, Italian, and Polish.